intersystems/git-source-control/docs/hcc.md

 ![Sync Interface](images/hcc/syncinterface.png)

+### Merge Request Creation
 Use the link in the output of the sync in order to create a merge request in the git remote (don't worry if you close out of the sync tab, you can also navigate to GitLab manually).
 Here, you should make sure that you are merging your interface branch into the development environment, and notify / add the relevant reviewers.
+TODO: add image of link in sync output

+TODO: add image of GitLab merge request fields
+### Merge Request Approval
 Once this merge request is approved, it will be merged into the development branch, so that all of your changes will now be a part of development.

-### Merge Request Creation

-### Merge Request Approval

 ### CI/CD Deployment